-Why Fishers, IN is one of the Top 100 Best Places to Live
+Why Fishers, IN is One of the Top 100 Best Places to Live

-In 1990, the then town of Fishers, IN, had a population of 9,000.
-By 2016, the city of Fishers (Fishers transitioned from a town to a city in 2015) boasted a population of more than 88,000 and claimed the title of fastest growing city in Indiana.
-In a case of “the chicken or the egg,” Fishers’ quality-of-life amenities seemed to grow simultaneously with the influx of new residents.
+In 1990, the town of Fishers had a population of 9,000.
+Today, the city of Fishers (Fishers transitioned from a township to city status in 2015) boasts a population of nearly 100,000, having claimed the title of fastest growing city in Indiana.
+In the case of “the chicken or the egg,” Fishers’ economic and recreational opportunities seemed to grow simultaneously with the influx of new residents.

 Plenty of Places to Play

-Although Fishers is a mere 20 miles from downtown Indianapolis, Fishers boasts its own bevy of urban amenities, which means residents can spend more of their free time -- and money -- closer to home.
+Although the city is a mere 20 miles from downtown Indianapolis, Fishers boasts its own bevy of urban adventures, meaning residents can spend more of their free time and money closer to home.
 The Nickel Plate District downtown is the cultural and civic epicenter of Fishers.
-The district is home to the Nickel Plate District Amphitheater, which hosts a free summer concert series and movies in the park as well as a number of festivals and community events throughout the year, including Boo Bash in the fall.
+The district is home to the Nickel Plate District Amphitheater, which hosts a free summer concert series and movies in the park, as well as a number of festivals and community events throughout the year, including Boo Bash in the fall.

 Hard at Work

 “There are opportunities to create jobs here so that people can live, work, and play in their community…Once we created that sense of place and started providing those community-wide events, businesses started looking at Fishers, realized we have a great quality of life here and decided to bring their business here,” Cawthon says.

 “With the creation of Launch Fishers in 2012, the city became an unintentional tech hub in Indiana.
 We are now celebrating the total occupancy of their building.
-We also earlier this year announced plans for Indiana’s first IoT, or Internet of Things, Lab, so we’ve just been really blessed in the types of businesses that have moved here and the speed at which they’ve wanted to move here,” Cawthon says.
+We also announced plans for Indiana’s first IoT, or Internet of Things, Lab, so we’ve just been really blessed in the types of businesses that have moved here and the speed at which they’ve wanted to move here,” Cawthon says.